 These courses will develop English language ability through listening, speaking, reading and writing.
 Students will be introduced to the multicultural aspects of Canadian society and the basic features of Canadian geography and government.
 Preparation for integration into mainstream courses will include introduction to science vocabulary, processes and language support for electives where possible.
 Field study experiences are also integrated into the curriculum.

 ELL 3 and ADVANCED LANGUAGE ACQUISITION 4 (Upper Intermediate and Advanced ELL)

 These courses will develop and extend English language ability.
 Students will be exposed to a variety of literature and genres or writing, such as research papers and formal essays.
 The program will include learning strategies and critical thinking skills.
 Language through content will be emphasized.

 Exit to mainstream

-On-going student evaluation is done by the ELL teacher.
-At the end of the school year, the ELL department determines placement based on evaluation and school and district testing and assessments of students' writing, reading, speaking and listening in English.
+Ongoing student assessment will be done by ELL teachers.
+At the end of the school year, the ELL department determines placement for next year based on in-class, school and district testing and assessments of students' writing, reading, speaking and listening in English.
 The assessment rubric will be shared with students.

 ELL 1 Composition